Saroj-Maharjan/splito/docs/terms_of_use.md

 Splito may offer optional paid features through auto-renewable subscriptions.

-- Payment will be charged to your Apple ID account upon confirmation of purchase.
+- Payment will be charged to your account upon confirmation of purchase.

 - Subscriptions automatically renew unless canceled at least 24 hours before the end of the current billing period.